itakebitcoin/itakebitcoin/README.md

 ---

 ### 🔹 Fun Stuff
-- 🚀 Love tinkering with APIs & automation
+- 🚀 Always experimenting with automation ideas
-- 🛠️ Enjoy turning small ideas into full systems
+- 🛠️ Turning small concepts into full systems
-- 🎨 Always learning and experimenting with scripting environments
+- 🐛 Love the challenge of tracking down and fixing tricky bugs